fb

 In addition, early cerebral palsy may cause babies to:

-Other early signs of cerebral palsy that are noticeable to parents involve delayed motor skills, like struggling to bring hands to their mouth or grasping objects.
+Other early signs that are noticeable to parents involve delayed motor skills, like struggling to bring hands to their mouth or grasping objects.

 Finally, babies that have difficulty focusing their vision, who display extraordinary fussiness, or who have decreased reflexes may be exhibiting early signs of cerebral palsy.